 Does Transplanted Hair Fall Out?

-Hair fall is natural function of body as it is common to lose anywhere between 50-100 hairs every day.
-And even though Hair Transplant is a permanent and effective solution to baldness, your transplanted hair will fall out temporarily.
-The important thing is to know the difference between normal hair shedding and post-operative shedding of transplanted hair grafts and factors affecting loss of transplanted hair.
+In today’s cosmetic era, hair transplant is a permanent and effective solution for baldness.
+If you are thinking to do a hair transplant, then you should know that transplanted hair fall out, which is common and temporary.
+Hair fall is a natural function of the body as it is common to lose hair between 80-100 hairs every day.
+The important thing is to know the difference between normal hair shedding and shedding after hair transplant of the transplanted hair grafts.
+Even you should also know the factors affecting the loss of transplanted hair.

-Our hair goes through cycle of three phases of shedding and growth at all times in our lifespan: anagen, catagen, and telogen phases.
-All three phases occur simultaneously; one strand of hair may be in the anagen phase, while another is in the telogen phase.
+As we all know our hair goes through the cycle of three phases of shedding and growth at all times in our lifespan: anagen, catagen, and telogen phases.
+These three phases occur simultaneously; if one strand of hair may be in the anagen phase, while another is in the telogen phase.

-A lot of patients complain of shedding post hair transplant.
+A lot of patients complain of hair shedding post hair transplant.
 Not many of us know, that shedding of hair is a completely normal occurrence and is vital for strong hair to grow on the scalp.
-Here are some of the common reason of hair loss post hair transplant:

-During hair transplant, tiny incisions are made in which individual grafts are placed.
-Regardless of whether FUT or FUE is performed, the procedure is traumatic on the scalp and the surrounding hairs.
-As a response to this trauma, the hair grafts and the existing hairs can temporarily shed.
-This occurrence is known as “shock loss.
+During a hair transplant, small incisions are made, then the individual grafts are placed.
+Your hair transplant is whether FUT or FUE is performed, the procedure is traumatic on the scalp and the surrounding hairs.
+Your hair grafts and the existing hairs can temporarily shed which is known as shock loss.

-Don’t be alarmed if you notice continued loss of hair anywhere between 1-5 weeks after the hair transplant procedure. within a short span of time, new hairs will eventually grow back again.
+You should not be scared if you notice the continued loss of hair, it will be between 1-5 weeks after the hair transplant procedure.
+But within a short span of time, new hairs will eventually grow back again.
 Understand that “shock loss” is a normal part of the hair restoration development and although it is unavoidable, it is also temporary.

 As a matter of fact, no doctor can give you a 100% guarantee on the occurrence of graft rejection.
 Many times, the recipient area might reject the donor grafts completely.
-In this case, it is the body’s immune system that rejects the hair grafts and destroys the transplanted tissue completely.
+In this case, the body’s immune system can reject the hair grafts and can destroy the transplanted tissue completely.

 Must Read: – Fewer Chances Of Graft Rejection In Hair Transplant

-Post-op care can completely make and break your hair care, otherwise, it will result in a complete waste of money and time.
+- Post-operative care is utmost important to have a successful hair transplant otherwise, it will result in a complete waste of money and time.

-Telogen Effluvium is basically the occurrence of hair loss where you end up losing all of your hair at once.
-It is mostly caused by various external factors that cause the hair follicles to fall out.
-Once the cause of the hair loss is recognized, telogen effluvium is treatable and the hair can get into the growth phase yet again.
-At HairMD, the doctors consider each case on an individual basis and provide the best solutions to treat telogen effluvium.
+Telogen Effluvium is basically a hair loss where you end up losing all of your hair at once.
+It is mostly can be caused by various external factors which can cause the hair follicles to fall out.
+We at HairMD, consider each case as an individual basis and provide the best solutions to treat the problem.

-Since there are many hair transplant clinics, they do not always come with the provision of high quality and experience.
-There are many inexperienced quacks sitting at every other corner of the street masquerading as highly experienced professionals.
-Many of them end up extracting hair from nonpermanent zone to place in the recipient area.
-This results in complete hair loss and the results are abysmal.
-It is very important to go to an experienced doctor who knows which is the perfect donor zone to carry out the hair transplant procedure, otherwise, your hair will end up falling out.
+Since there are many hair transplant clinics, many do not always come with the provision of high quality and experience.
+Many of them end up extracting hair from non-permanent zone to place in the recipient area.
+This results in complete hair loss and the results are extremely bad.
+Therefore, it is very important to go to an experienced doctor, who knows which is the perfect donor zone to carry out the hair transplant procedure.

-Note:- Transplanted hair can fall out, if not taken proper care of.
+Note:- Transplanted hair fall out if you don’t take care of.
 It is very important to carefully understand the aforementioned points and get proper guidance from your doctor so as to make the best of transplanted hair.

 ” Correction of physical appearance and making it aesthetically perfect is not a mere status issue, its about making your soul comfortable in your body “